jennguyen1/nhuyhoa/_posts/2015-08-15-To-Be-or-Not-To-Be-Subsetting.md

 Now combine the results back together.

 {% highlight r %}
+# obtain the duplicated entries
 result[["to_be"]] %>%
+  # group by unique id's
   group_by(id) %>%
+  # order by gender (females first) and decreasing age
   arrange(gender, desc(age)) %>%
+  # take the first entry in each group
   slice(1) %>%
+  # combine results with non-duplicated data
   rbind(result[["not_to_be"]])
 {% endhighlight %}
 <div class = "dftab">